Pulitzer Prize-winning Author Hilton Als Curates an Exhibition of Recent Work by Celia Paul at the Center

 “Visionaries such as Celia and her counterparts define a post-Young British Artist (YBA) aesthetic that puts the personal to the forefront.
 Whether drawing from life, or the life of the imagination, she is inspired by the figurative.
 Sometimes the figures are family members, or bodies that the painter invents living and dancing and stretching in scenes based on moments experienced in real life.
 So doing, the artist showcases her interest in the complex and rich relationship between the seen, and the seer,” notes Als.

-Six of Paul’s most recent paintings will be on display in the second-floor galleries, including intimate works such as My Sisters in Mourning (2015–16), a painting she began on the thirty-second anniversary of her father’s death and five months after her mother died.
+Six of Paul’s most recent paintings are on display in the second-floor galleries, including intimate works such as My Sisters in Mourning (2015–16), a painting she began on the thirty-second anniversary of her father’s death and five months after her mother died.
 Completed in October 2016, this painting commemorates her mother and relates to a previous work, Family Group (1984–86), a memorial to her father that depicts her mother and sisters (currently on display in the exhibition All Too Human: Bacon, Freud and a Century of Painting Life at Tate Britain).
 The painting Rosebush, Magdalene Garden (2017) depicts another family association, and it is a vehicle to connect with Paul’s brother-in-law, Rowan Williams, who is the master of Magdalene College, Cambridge University, and the former archbishop of Canterbury.

 “Women are so often defined by their appearance, not for who they are, or by their relationship to a man.
 Our place in society is tenuous and shifting, difficult to pin down.
 Women don’t even have a foothold in the history of art, so to represent herself squarely in front of her easel is false, unless there is a lot of intentional humor,” states Paul.
 “I think a woman painter must be particularly conscious of the difficulty of self-representation, and she needs all her wits about her.”